-- 6.20 Core Policy 14 of the ACS and Policy DM9 of the ADM DPD set out how development proposals in Newark & Sherwood District with the potential to impact on the historic environment will be considered. - 6.21 PPG advises that great care should be taken to ensure heritage assets are conserved in a manner appropriate to their significance, including the impact of proposals on views important to their setting.
+- 6.20 Core Policy 14 of the ACS and Policy DM9 of the ADM DPD set out how development proposals in Newark & Sherwood District with the potential to impact on the historic environment will be considered.
+Paragraph 213 of the NPPF states that substantial harm to, or loss of, many types of heritage assets should be wholly exceptional. - 6.21 PPG advises that great care should be taken to ensure heritage assets are conserved in a manner appropriate to their significance, including the impact of proposals on views important to their setting.
+The significance of a heritage assets may be affected by considerations including but not limited to noise, traffic movement, development stage issues, lighting, and glint and glare from solar panels.
 As the significance of a heritage asset derives not only from its physical presence, but also from its setting, careful consideration should be given to the impact of large-scale solar farms on such assets.
-Depending on their scale, design and prominence, a large-scale solar farm within the setting of a heritage asset may cause substantial harm to the significance of the asset. - 6.22 Ground mounted solar development has potential to impact on archaeology through ground disturbance from the construction process including the digging of foundations, and the erection of fencing.
+Depending on their scale, design and prominence, a large-scale solar farm within the setting of a heritage asset may cause substantial harm to the significance of the asset.

+- 6.22 Ground mounted solar development has potential to impact on archaeology through ground disturbance from the construction process including the digging of foundations, and the erection of fencing.
+There could be archaeology on development site that is unknown but has the potential to be of national importance.
 If a proposed development site includes, or has the potential to include, heritage assets with archaeological interest, developers must submit an appropriate desk-based assessment and, where necessary, a field evaluation. - 6.23 Desk-based archaeological assessments should follow standards and guidance set out by the Chartered Institute for Archaeologists.
-Newark & Sherwood District Council also recognises the Lincolnshire Archaeological Handbook, which sets out practical guidelines for a consistent approach to the historic environment.

-- 6.24 Significant archaeological locations in the Newark and Southwell areas have individual policies in the emerging AADM DPD which set out how the particular site circumstances that should be considered.
+Newark & Sherwood District Council also recognises the LincoInshire Archaeological Handbook, which sets out practical guidelines for a consistent approach to the historic environment. - 6.24 Significant archaeological locations in the Newark and Southwell areas have individual policies in the emerging AADM DPD which set out how the particular site circumstances that should be considered.
 NUA/AR/1 concerns the Farndon & River Devon Ice Age Landscape, NUA/AR/2 deals with archaeology deriving from the Civil War around Newark and So/AR/1 covers Southwell Roman Villa.
-Only limited weight can be attached to these policies at the time of writing, because they have not yet been examined or adopted. - 6.25 Certain heritage assets are discussed in more depth in Chapter 7. - 6.26 Green Belt
+Only limited weight can be attached to these policies at the time of writing, because the AADM DPD has not yet been they have not yet been examined or adopted. - 6.25 Certain heritage assets are discussed in more depth in Chapter 7.

+Green Belt